Stress and Hypertension

 Try Yoga, Tai Chi, Meditation

 Doing physical practices like Yoga andTai Chi are also good for reducing stress and hypertension – they are calming and grounding, so they’re effective at lowering stress, but they’re also aerobic physical exercise so help lower blood pressure that way too.
+There’s a great article on getting into yoga here: The Ultimate Beginner’s Guide to Yoga.

 Meditation is another practice that’s becoming more popular as more studies show how beneficial it is for managing stress and difficult emotions.
 In fact, meditating regularly is good for your brain and body in multiple ways, including helping lower blood pressure.